Summit Materials

 Breakfast Buffet (7:30am)

-Opening Remarks (9:00am)
+Welcoming Remarks (9:00am)

 Catherine Starghill, Esq., Vice President, New Jersey Council of County Colleges and Executive Director, New Jersey Community College Consortium for Workforce & Economic Development